Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

-**Mitigation**: Keep close eye on children, firm warnings if they try anything, suspend experiment if they persist
+**Mitigation**: Keep close eye on children, firm warnings if they try anything, suspend experiment if they persist.

+Call a first airder in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6